svdoever/ai-writer/docs/docs/contributing.md

 ## Excalidraw

 Excalidraw is a great tool to create sketches.
-In combination with VSCode you can create an empty file `myimage.excalidraw.png`, and double-click it to open it within an embedded version of Excalidraw within Visual Studio Code.
+In combination with VSCode, you can create an empty file `myimage.excalidraw.png`, and double-click it to open it within an embedded version of Excalidraw within Visual Studio Code.
 The image data will be saved as metadata within the `myimage.excalidraw.png` image, and the resulting image will be the png file.
 The Excalidraw extension can be installed in the Windows version of Visual Studio Code and does not have to be installed within WSL.

 ## Paste Image